Michelle Obama wore the coolest jeans and a dress as a top - ExBulletin

 Michelle Obama wore the coolest jeans and a dress as a top

 First ladies fashion has never looked like this before.
-While stopping on her book tour in San Francisco, Michelle Obama showed that her post-White House style is just as title-worthy as all the shift dresses, inauguration dresses and masterpieces. work belts she wore while on duty at 1600 Pennsylvania.
-Ave.
-While promoting The light we carry, Obama wore a pair of distressed patchwork Balmain wide jeans (something that certainly wouldn’t fly for a state dinner or an audience with visiting dignitaries) and a Marine Serre dress that was transformed into a top.
-It’s not the Y2K pants-under-the-dress resurgence we’re used to seeing, but it’s sure to be far less divisive.
+While stopping on her book tour in San Francisco, michelle obama showed that her post-White House style is just as headline-worthy as all the shift dresses, inauguration dresses and belted masterpieces she wore while on duty at 1600 Pennsylvania Ave.
+While she was promoting The light we carry, Obama wore a pair of distressed patchwork Balmain wide jeans (something that certainly wouldn’t fly for a state dinner or an audience with visiting dignitaries) and a Marine Serre dress that was transformed into a top.
+It’s not the year 2000 resurgence of pants under the dress we’re used to seeing, but it’s sure to be a lot less confrontational.

 Obama finished the look with a pair of Elizabeth Hooper earrings and Stuart Weitzman slippers.
 She wore her hair in an elaborate bun.
 Her stylist, Meredith Koupshared the outfit on her Instagram feed, while giving fans a taste of the atmosphere at the event.